 FMR can help you plan your independent outing from May through mid-October.
 (If you have a larger group, or would like to learn more about our stenciling program in general, see our main stenciling overview.)

 Step 1: Sign our online pledge and waiver and provide your contact info.

 Step 2: FMR's education team will contact you within a week to confirm and coordinate.

 Step 3: Pick up your stenciling kit on the agreed-upon date at FMR's downtown St. Paul office.

 Step 4: Follow the directions and maps in the bin.
 Groups can stencil any area within the City of St. Paul.
 We can usually find a convenient location for most stencilers.

 Step 5: Return the kit and data to our office by our agreed-upon deadline.

 A small-group storm drain stenciling service outing:

-• Is entirely free with all supplies provided.
+- Is free with all supplies provided.

 - Must take place within St. Paul city limits.
 Volunteers who live or work in St. Paul can usually mark drains near their homes, schools or offices.